aaneto/color_counter.rs/README.md

 regions sorted by their most frequent color, and the colors on the regions are sorted by frequency also.

 ## Using

-Divide the color space in regions of 10% in each dimension (1000 regions in total).
-Display the first 2 regions sorted by their most frequent color, and print the 2 most frequent colors of those regions.
-Use the file forest.jpg.
+This command will divide the color space 10 regions (10% of the dimension each), with 1000 regions in total, display the first 2 regions sorted by their most frequent color, and print the 2 most frequent colors of those regions, using the file forest.jpg.

 ```bash